chef-boneyard/private-chef-administration/source/architecture/high_availability.rst

 High Availability
 =================

 The High Availability configuration for Private Chef provides the most robust system for your environment that is fully supported by Opscode.
-This configuration consistes of a backend pair of hosts with redundant storage, and any number of frontend web hosts, scaled to meet your needs.
+This configuration consists of a backend pair of hosts with redundant storage, and any number of frontend web hosts, scaled to meet your needs.
 The most common configuration is two frontends behind a VIP.

 .. index::
   pair: high_availability; hosts